Q: Do you charge for Wine Tasting?

 Outside food is permitted.

-No smoking is allowed inside, outside the winery, or in the vineyards at Chateau Grand Traverse.
+No smoking is allowed inside, outside the winery, or in the vineyards or orchards at Nashoba Winery.

 GENERAL WINE QUESTIONS